Second chances are possible, even with a DWI.

 Two caveats about the Order of Nondisclosure include:

 - It will not hide a person’s entire criminal history.
-However, if a person qualifies for the order and petitions the court appropriately, the non-disclosure can apply to a particular offense like a DUI.
+However, if a person qualifies for the order and petitions the court appropriately, the non-disclosure can apply to a particular offense like a DWI.

 - This order does not completely expunge a person’s record of the offense.
 Authorities will still have access to that information.
 It simply won’t be viewable by the public.

 - The process, as most bureaucratic ones, takes time.
 Depending on the stipulations imposed by the court, it can take a couple of years obtain the qualifications for it.
-Seeking the representation of a Sugar Land DUI attorney can ensure the process is done without error and in a timely fashion.
+Seeking the representation of a Sugar Land DWI attorney can ensure the process is done without error and in a timely fashion.

 1st Time Offenses